swirlai/swirl-search/docs/Admin-Guide.md

 # Admin Guide

 {: .warning }
-This version applies to all editions of SWIRL!
+This document applies to all SWIRL Editions.

 # Configuring SWIRL AI Connect